-Injury Claims and the Goods and Services Act 1982
+Injury compensation claims & the Goods and Services Act 1982

 The Sale and Supply of Goods and Services Act 1982 is usually associated with getting cowboy builders to finish a job.
 However, the Act can also support a personal injury claim where substandard products or services cause physical injury.